-Whether you’re a primary caregiver in need of a break or you’re concerned about your elderly loved one living alone, elderly sitting services can help.
+Whether you’re a primary caregiver in need of a break or you’re concerned about an elderly family member living alone, elderly sitting services can help.

 Knowing your elderly loved one is living alone can be unsettling.
 You may be worried that they’re struggling, feeling lonely, or might have an accident whilst they’re alone.
 You may also be concerned they won’t communicate these feelings to you.